Suzanne Wasserman

-Suzanne Wasserman (May 26, 1957 – June 26, 2017), was a Chicago-born historian, Professor, writer, and film director.
-Besides her tenure as Director of the Gotham Center for New York City history, she was also known for her first film, completed in 2003, Thunder in Guyana, which she wrote, produced, and directed.
+Suzanne Rachel Wasserman (May 26, 1957 – June 26, 2017), was an American historian, professor, writer, and film director.
+In addition to her tenure as director of the Gotham Center for New York City history, she was also known for her first film, Thunder in Guyana (2003), which she wrote, produced, and directed.
 The film documented the life of her mother's first cousin, Chicago-born Janet Rosenberg Jagan, the president of Guyana from 1997 to 1999.

 Early life and education

-Wasserman was born Suzanne Rachel Wasserman on May 26, 1957, in Hyde Park, Chicago, Illinois, the daughter of Jewish parents Edward Wasserman, a psychoanalyst and social progressive and Eileen (née Kronberg), an artist and activist for peace who started an artists' cooperative gallery in Hyde Park.
-Her paternal grandfather Samuel Wasserman, from an old-world religious Jewish family, immigrated to America around 1920 from the Western Ukrainian town of Kamianets-Podilskyi, then part of the Russian Empire.
-Samuel had an interest in social causes, and was briefly active in the labor movement in the 1930s.
+Wasserman was born on May 26, 1957, in Hyde Park, Chicago, Illinois, the daughter of Jewish parents Edward Wasserman, a psychoanalyst and social progressive and Eileen (née Kronberg), an artist and activist for peace who started an artists' cooperative gallery in Hyde Park.
+Her paternal grandfather Samuel Wasserman, from an old-world religious Jewish family, immigrated to America around 1920 from the western Ukrainian town of Kamianets-Podilskyi, then part of the Russian Empire.
+He had an interest in social causes, and was briefly active in the labor movement in the 1930s.

-Wasserman was one of four sisters, that included her twin sister Tina, and younger sisters, Stephanie and Nadine.
+Wasserman was one of four sisters along with her twin sister Tina and younger sisters, Stephanie and Nadine.
 She graduated from Kenwood Academy prior to beginning her undergraduate studies at Brandeis University.
-While growing up in Chicago, her sister said "Suzanne was very interested in history because there were so many people in Hyde Park with really interesting backgrounds, whether they were associated with the University of Chicago or whether they had an immigrant story or whether they were political".
+According to Wasserman's sister, while growing up in Chicago, "Suzanne was very interested in history because there were so many people in Hyde Park with really interesting backgrounds, whether they were associated with the University of Chicago or whether they had an immigrant story or whether they were political".

-Wasserman earned a bachelor's degree in history from the University of Wisconsin after transferring from Brandeis University.
-Brandeis had a large Jewish enrollment and it likely influenced her future career focus as did her senior thesis at Wisconsin where she studied her college town, writing on life in Madison in the 1960s.
-She obtained her PhD from New York University in American history, writing her doctoral dissertation on life on the Lower East Side during the Depression.
+Wasserman earned a bachelor's degree in history from the University of Wisconsin after transferring from Brandeis.
+Brandeis had a large Jewish enrollment and it likely influenced her future career focus, as did her senior thesis at Wisconsin, where she studied her college town, writing on life in Madison in the 1960s.
+She obtained her PhD from New York University in American history and wrote her doctoral dissertation on life on the Lower East Side during the Depression.

 Career

 History professor, and author

 In the 1980s, she made New York City, particularly the Lower East Side, her residence and the center of her work in a wide array of publications, exhibitions and educational programs.
-After completing her PhD at New York University, she worked as a professor at the New School for Social Research, and at Iona College teaching American history, world history, urban studies and other topics.
+After completing her PhD at New York University, she worked as a professor at the New School for Social Research and Iona College teaching American history, world history, urban studies and other topics.
 She published widely on the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, silent films, the Jewish silent screen siren Theda Bara, 19th-century saloons and 21st-century street fairs.
-In the 1990s, she worked as a consultant and then staff member for the Lower East Side Tenement Museum on Orchard Street.
+In the 1990s, she worked as a consultant and then staff member for the Lower East Side Tenement Museum.